wanderview/storage-corruption-reporting/explainer.md

 The “reason” value indicates why the report and action were taken.
 The only value would be “corruption” for now, but in the future could include values to indicate deletion due to quota eviction or clear-site-data.

-The “api” value is also an enumeration defining the storage subsystem where the corruption was detected; e.g. “idb”, “cache”, “localstorage”.
+The “api” value is also an enumeration defining the storage subsystem where the corruption was detected; e.g. “indexeddb”, “cache”, “localstorage”.

 The “action_taken” value would be constrained to an enumeration of defined values; e.g. “none”, “api_wiped”, and “origin_wiped”.
 These would indicate if no action was taken, if a particular storage subsystem was wiped, or the entire origin was wiped respectively.